JonDotsoy/cofy/ROADMAP.md

 Show on terminal before to execute on terminal o read a file.

 If use `roadmap -A` this allow all execution otherwise show on terminal if you area allow this action.

+### Script to run after

+Add rules to run after of complete competition of message.
+This action allow to automatize operations like a formatter, transforms.

+**Example:**

+- Run `cofy commit-message` to generate the commit message
+- On the after script run automatically the command `git commit`